 For instance: Is it an eCommerce page selling a physical product?
 Is it a SaaS page pushing for a free tech product signup?
-Is it a B2B page aiming to capture contact info for a new lead?
-Is it an event registration page driving attendance?
+A B2B page aiming to capture contact info for a new lead?
+Or is it an event registration page driving attendance?

 All of these things will require a different approach.

 Be sure to only choose one goal for your page.
 Focusing your landing page on a single offer can increase conversion by up to 266%.